Swati-Kumari-Das/SystemDesignBasics/README.md

 - **FIFO/LIFO** → Simple to implement, used in some buffer systems.
 - **RR** → Used when tracking access history is too costly.

+# File-Based Storage System

+## What is it?
+A **File-Based Storage System** is a database management approach where data is stored directly in the form of files.
+Each file contains records, and applications must handle data retrieval, updates, and management manually.

+---

+## Challenges of File-Based Systems

+1. **Data Redundancy**
+   - The same data may be stored in multiple files, leading to duplication and wasted storage.
+   - ❌ Example: Customer details saved separately in multiple files for billing and support.

+2. **Poor Security**
+   - File systems provide limited access control compared to modern databases.
+   - Unauthorized users may easily access or modify files.

+3. **Slow Performance**
+   - Searching, updating, and retrieving data from large files is inefficient.
+   - No indexing or optimized query mechanisms → slower operations compared to DBMS.

+---

+## Why Move Beyond File-Based Systems?
+Modern **Database Management Systems (DBMS)** solve these challenges with:
+- Centralized data management
+- Improved security & access control
+- Reduced redundancy via normalization
+- Faster queries with indexing & optimization